seilqw/Module3-Python-Code-Samples/README.md

 # Python-Code-Samples
-This are my first 7 programs I coded in Python
+These are my first 7 programs I coded in Python.
+I also tried to use debugging techniques and round answer to two decimal points.